PanosK92/SpartanEngine/README.md

 # Directus3D
 Directus3D is a game engine that strives to be powerful yet simple.
-This is achieved by prioriziting a coherent and modern codebase design, a minimilistic approach when it comes to adding features and a state of the art editor.
+This is achieved by prioriziting a coherent and modern codebase design, a minimalistic approach when it comes to adding features and a state of the art editor.
 The editor is greatly inspired by Unity, it should make the engine feel familiar and pleasurable to use.

 ![Screenshot](https://raw.githubusercontent.com/PanosK92/Directus3D/master/Directus3D/Assets/screenshot.jpg)